rajuyce/faqs/tools/aws.md

 2. **How do you set up infrastructure as code with Terraform or CloudFormation?**
    - Write .tf (Terraform) or .yaml/.json (CloudFormation) templates.
-   - Use modules/stacks, apply changes via CI/CD pipelines.
+   - Use modules/stacks, and apply changes via CI/CD pipelines.

 3. **What is Amazon EventBridge and how is it used in automation?**
    - Event bus service for routing events.
 Used to trigger Lambda, Step Functions, etc.